We think this movie stands out for:

 Is it any good?

 While Lewis Carroll purists will scoff at the aging of his curious young protagonist, most movie audiences will enjoy this colorful world.
-Tim Burton's Alice doesn't have the wide-eyed wonder of the seven-year-old Alice, because well, she's a bit jaded and thinks her adventures in the offbeat land are just part of an elaborate dream from which she'll eventually awaken.
+Tim Burton's Alice doesn't have the wide-eyed wonder of the 7-year-old Alice, because well, she's a bit jaded and thinks her adventures in the offbeat land are just part of an elaborate dream from which she'll eventually awaken.
 It's her second time to Underland ("Wonderland" is what her silly younger self apparently called it), but she can't remember her earlier adventure.
 The story does seem, as other critics have suggested, a bit too similar to the search for the One True Ring, but so what?
 A nearly 20-year-old doesn't need a chess game and nursery rhymes, she needs a purpose to propel her courage.
 So that's what screenwriter Linda Wolverton provided the older Alice -- a way to discover her true nature in a mad, mad world.